If you have chickenpox when pregnant, you are likely to make a full recovery. However, serious complications occur in a small number of cases.

 Chickenpox and shingles are infections which are caused by the varicella-zoster virus.
 When you have chickenpox, your immune system makes proteins called antibodies.
 These fight the virus and then provide lifelong protection against it (immunity).
 Most people are then immune from further chickenpox infection for the rest of their lives.
 Occasionally some people do not develop enough antibodies that first time and may catch it again.
 After having chickenpox, the virus remains in your body, not causing any harm (dormant).
 It can sometimes reappear later in life to cause a rash in just one part of your body - this rash is called shingles.

 About 9 people out of 10 have chickenpox as a child.
 It occurs in a small number of adults who missed it as a child.
-If you get chickenpox as an adult, the illness is usually more severe than in children, and complications are more common, particularly if you are pregnant.
+If you get chickenpox as an adult, the illness is usually more severe than in children.
+In addition complications are more common, particularly if you are pregnant.

-There are other separate leaflets called Chickenpox in Children under 12, Chickenpox in Adults and Teenagers and Shingles (Herpes Zoster) which give details of these diseases.
+There are other separate leaflets called Chickenpox in Children, Chickenpox in Adults and Teenagers and Shingles (Herpes Zoster) which give details of these diseases.
 This leaflet is primarily intended for pregnant women who may have come into contact with someone who has chickenpox or shingles.

 What does 'contact with chickenpox or shingles' mean?